Committed to Your Privacy

 No funds are transacted on this website.

-We accept Interac eTransfers and PayPal money transfers as the only payment options.
+We accept Interac e-Transfer as the only payment option.
 No cash, within Canada only.
 No pickups.

 The use of marijuana without a doctors prescription or recommendation is a violation of laws in Canada.
 In addition the use of marijuana or any drug without a doctor prescription and/or instruction could have adverse effects on your health.
 We operate under the multiple court judge orders/court decisions that patients should have responsible access to the marijuana they require and not further violate the charter of rights and freedom.
 Please see excerpts below of case law: